tackle-io/woodchipper/README.md

 pre-commit install
 ```

-If you add new dependencies to the project, put them in the `setup.cfg` file and regenerate the `requirements.txt`
+If you add new dependencies to the project, put them in the `pyproject.toml` file and regenerate the `requirements.txt`
 file using:

 ```
-pip-compile --output-file=requirements.txt setup.cfg
+pip-compile --resolver=backtracking --no-emit-index-url pyproject.toml
 ```

-Any dependencies for development or testing should go in the appropriate `requirements-(dev|test).in` file, before
-running `pip-compile` against that file.

 ## Releasing to PyPI

+Releases are handled through GitHub Actions by tagging a revision in GitHub.
+To release version 0.13.37:

 ```
-python -m build
-# Test your upload first
-twine upload -r testpypi dist/*
-# If everything looks good, upload for real
-twine upload dist/*
+# Obviously adjust the version number to the version you're releasing, but it must be of the form vX.Y or vX.Y.Z
+git tag -a v0.13.37 -m "Releasing v0.13.37" git push origin --tags
 ```